-Depending on what database engine you are using (MySQL, PostgreSQL or SQLite), you will have somewhat different SQL commands available.
-For more detailed information, please refer to the MySQL, PostgreSQL or SQLite documentation.
+Depending on what database engine you are using (MySQL or PostgreSQL), you will have somewhat different SQL commands available.
+For more detailed information, please refer to the MySQL or PostgreSQL documentation.

 status This command will display the status of all components.
 For the director, it will display the next jobs that are scheduled during the next 24 hours as well as the status of currently running jobs.
 For the Storage Daemon, you will have drive status or autochanger content.
 The File Daemon will give you information about current jobs like average speed or file accounting.
 The full form of this command is: